Quansight/Quansight-website/apps/consulting/posts/acceleration-in-python-which-is-right-for-your-project.md

 the Python source code but bypass the slow interpreter, resulting in improved performance.

-## Multiple languages in the same module
+## Multiple Languages in the Same Module

 A common strategy, especially among older libraries, is to write computationally intensive algorithms in C or C++ and call the algorithms from the outward-facing